 Menu

-Here are five basic Thai phrases for travelers, presented in a more casual and easygoing style, along with a friendly Thai greeting.
+Here are 5 basic Thai phrases for travelers, presented in a more casual and easygoing style, along with a friendly Thai greeting.

 1. Hello / Goodbye – สวัสดี (sà-wàt-dee)